fippo/warp-snap-sped/draft-hancke-webrtc-sped.md

 ## DTLS security considerations
 This specification uses application layer caching of DTLS packets which means packets may be sent multiple times using the same sequence number.
-For the receiver these will be considered a replay if received multiple times and rejected as described in {Section 4.5.1 of ?RFC9147}}.
+For the receiver these will be considered a replay if received multiple times and rejected as described in {{Section 4.5.1 of ?RFC9147}}.

 The embedded DTLS handshake is authenticated by the ICE username and message-integrity.